shivyyy001/Trie-Your_Own_Dictionary/README.md

 ### About Idea :
 - The main source of inspiration was Search Engines.
 - There was keenness to know how auto-complete , or pattern maching in search engines actually work behind the scene.
 - The idea was to implement something productive for users which helps them and also makes them keen to know more about it.
+- To help user in learning new words with their meanings while playing around with such a dictionary.
 ___
 ### Project Goals :
 - The ultimate goal was to implement a dictionary that has key functions like :